Basic (and some advanced) Electricity 101+ for BMW Airhead motorcycles

 Just what IS a transformer? (no, I don't mean a childs toy):

-Since you have learned that POWER (watts) is voltage times amperes, this means that we can TRANSFORM the electrical energy output of a power plant to a super high voltage, & send that power someplace ...which is obviously at a much lower CURRENT (amperes) than if the voltage was less.
+Since you have learned that POWER (watts) is voltage times amperes, this means that we can TRANSFORM the electrical energy output of a power plant to a super high voltage, & send that power efficiently to someplace ...which is obviously at a much lower CURRENT (amperes) than if the voltage was less.
 Remember, the current carrying capacity of a wire is a primary function of the wire physical size (cross-section actually).
-Thus, for a given WATTAGE of power plant (major power plants are typically in the many millions), we can use THINNER wire to send the SAME power plant output hundreds if not many thousands of miles ...if the VOLTAGE is high enough.
-This thinner wire might still be very thick for large power plants, but it can carry a lot of power at half a million volts.
-That high voltage can be AND IS, TRANSFORMED downwards ...usually in steps ...first at a local power distribution center ...and then dropped farther in your neighborhood by a transformer on a power pole ...until it enters your home at 115 or 230 volts (often called nominal 110/220), or both on more modern homes.
-Whether or not your house is said to have 110, or 115, or 120 volts, the actual value is about the same, or, as we say, a NOMINAL value (probably around 118 and 236).
-It is also common in the USA today to use a nominal 120, 240, 440, and 660 volts, the first two for homes, and the last two for big machines used in industry.
+Thus, for a given WATTAGE of power plant (major power plants are typically in the many millions, megawatts, Mw), we can use THINNER wire to send the SAME power plant output hundreds if not many thousands of miles ...if the VOLTAGE is high enough.
+This thinner wire might still be very thick for large power plants, but it can carry a lot of power at 1/2 million or 3/4 million volts.
+That high voltage can be AND IS, TRANSFORMED downwards ...usually in steps ...first at a local power distribution center ...and then dropped farther in your neighborhood by a transformer on a power pole ...until it enters your home at 115 or 230 volts (often called 120/240).
+On most homes, one these paired lower voltages is supplied.
+In your home, the 230 or 240 is used for such as an electric stove/oven or water heater or clothes dryer, and the 115 or 120 is used for lighting and small appliances.

-Electricity in your home is A.C.
+Electricity coming into your home is A.C.
 (Alternating Current).
-Over a portion of time, the voltage at the wall socket is constantly varying, going up & down from a reference of ZERO as it follows a CURVE that mathematically is called a SINE WAVE.
+Over any given amount of time, the voltage at the wall socket is constantly varying a certain amount, going up & down from a reference of ZERO as it follows a CURVE that mathematically is called a SINE WAVE.
 A sine wave looks something like an S, laying on its side.
 Draw a line through the middle, and you have equal curve above (+) and below (-).
 Much further down this page I have sketches of single waveforms & 3 phase waveforms.
 A sine curve is a very specific type of curve, that can be described mathematically.
 I shall spare you of that discourse here.

 When this 'WAVEFORM' goes from zero to maximum positive, back down through zero & to maximum negative & then back to zero, that is called 'ONE CYCLE'.
 Of course, ONE CYCLE could mean starting at ANY place on that sine curve, & advancing in TIME until it reaches the same place on the sine curve that it started from (later in time, of course).
 Conventionally one just thinks of it starting & ending at zero.
 Cycles per second (CPS) gave way many years ago to the term HERTZ (Hz), to honor a Mr. Hertz who was a famous scientist involved in the study of magnetic fields.
 In your USA home, the number of Hertz (cycles per second), is 60.
-This value is kept very accurately by your power company ...so accurately that electro-mechanical clocks run accurately.
+This value is kept very accurately by your power company ...so accurately that electro-mechanical clocks run very accurately.
 In things like some TV sets, it is critical that the 60 Hz be proper.
 In some areas of the world 50 Hz is used.
-For technical reasons dealing with magnetic fields, 50 Hz devices will often be heavier.
+For technical reasons ....dealing with magnetic fields, ....50 Hz devices like transformers will usually be larger and heavier.
 This article will not deal with frequencies involved with sound, radio, TV, etc.